 A simile is a comparison between two unlike things that uses the words “like” or “as”.
-A poet uses this kind of figurative language to say that one thing is similar to another, not like metaphor, that it “is” another.

 The biggest difference between metaphor and simile is that similes say that something is “like” something else, or “as” something else, rather than actually being that thing.
 These comparisons are used, just as metaphors are, to create a chain of images within the reader’s mind.
 These images should help to paint the larger emotional, conceptual landscape of the poem.
 There are plenty of examples in which similes are used just for the joy of language.
 A poet might string together outrageous comparisons for the pleasure of the way the words arrange themselves.
 This is seen most clearly in nonce verse. more often than not though, similes are used to make larger connections.
 They can help a reader dig deeper into what a poet was thinking about when they wrote a particular poem or even a specific line.

 There are innumerable examples a close reader can find in poetry.
 But let’s take a look at one poem by Amy Lowell as an example.
 In ‘A Lady’ Lowell uses simple language to speak about a woman.
 Consider these lines:

 In these lines, the speaker is comparing a woman to an “opera tune” that’s played on a “harpsichord”.
 She reminds him of the romance associated with his instrument.
 As well as with tradition, elevated beauty and the pleasures of music in general. it is certainly a complimentary comparison.

 Example #2: Sex Without Love by Sharon Olds